 Have you ever had dinner all planned out, and just as you begin to cook, you realize that you forgot something?
 Something really important like a crucial ingredient?
 Yeah, me too.
-This happened to me recently when I realized that I had no buns or rolls for pulled the BBQ chicken sandwiches that I was preparing for supper (adding insult to injury was the fact that we were expecting company).
-It’s a good thing I had this little recipe for these quick homemade buns in my back pocket to save the day.
+This happened to me recently when I realized that I had no buns or rolls for pulled the BBQ chicken sandwiches that I was preparing for dinner.
+It’s a good thing I had this little recipe for these quick hamburger buns in my back pocket to save the day.
 I’m not one for last-minute trips to the store when they can be avoided, so a little baking was definitely in order.
 (And if you’re looking for a bread recipe to go with your homemade soup or stew, try my Cheddar Onion Beer Bread recipe.)

 So let’s talk about some of the ingredients:

 Active dry yeast – This type of yeast needs to be mixed with warm water and a little bit of sugar, and then allowed to sit for a few minutes before using – if the yeast becomes foamy, then we know the yeast is alive and will make your bread rise (this is also called proofing the yeast.)
 If you only have instant or rapid-rise yeast, that will work, too, but you need to use a little bit less of it.
 So substitute 1 ½ tablespoons of instant yeast for 2 tablespoons of active dry yeast.
 Also, instant yeast does not need to sit and proof before using, so just go ahead and use it right away in the recipe